qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

   Marks the method as protected.
 This is helpful if for some reason a protected method name cannot start with "_" (single underscore).
-With this attribute the Apiviewer can still classify the method to be protected.
+With this attribute the Apiviewer can still classify the method as protected.

 **Syntax**